karlnapf/shogun-wiki/GSoC_2016_project_approx_kernels.md

  * [Heiko](Heiko%20Strathmann) (github: [karlnapf](https://github.com/karlnapf), IRC: HeikoS)

 ### Difficulty & Requirements
-Easy to difficult, depends on what we aim for.
+Easy to difficult - depends on what we aim for.
+Let's discuss this if you're interested.
 You need knowledge of
  * The kernel trick (any of SVM, KRR, K-PCA, etc)
  * The relation between the dual and the primal formulation when using kernels
  * desirable: knowledge of approximate kernel methods (random features, etc)